 - 1. PURPOSE.
 The White House Office of Management and Budget (OMB) requires federal agencies to implement an Earned Value Management System (EVMS) compliant with the Electronic Industries Alliance Standard 748 (EIA-748), current version or other as required by contract, on major capital acquisitions due to their importance to the agency mission.
 The Department of Energy (DOE) implements this requirement through DOE O 413.3B, Program and Project Management for the Acquisition of Capital Assets, which requires the Office of Project Management (PM) to establish, maintain and execute a documented EVMS compliance assessment process.
 This Office of Project Management (PM) EVMS Compliance Review Standard Operating Procedure (ECRSOP) serves as a primary reference for PM's determination of compliance.
 This Standard Operating Procedure (SOP) provides guidance for PM staff and PM support contractors performing EVMS compliance reviews in accordance with established thresholds in DOE O 413.3B to ensure full compliance with Federal Acquisition Regulations (FAR) and OMB compliance requirements.
 Utilization of this SOP by PM staff and support contractors will ensure consistent assessment of compliance and evaluation of the implementation of a contractor's EVMS while minimizing the need and duration for onsite reviews. - 2.
 APPLICABILITY.
 This SOP applies only to PM personnel and PM-led or initiated review teams responsible for the determination of EVMS compliance of applicable projects and contractors subject to DOE O 413.3B. - 3.
 RELEASABILITY.
 LIMITED.
 This SOP is approved for internal use only. - 4.
 SUPERSEDES.
-This SOP supersedes the EVMS Corrective Action Standard Operating Procedure (ECASOP) issued September 21, 2015 and the EVMS Surveillance Standard Operating Procedure (ESSOP) issued September 30, 2013. - 5.
+This SOP supersedes the ECRSOP dated September 11, 2018. - 5.
 EFFECTIVE DATE.
 This SOP is effective immediately.